HackRank/Glitch-Effect/README.md

 Windows NT/2000/XP (and probably Vista)

 Vista hasn't been tested yet.
-All the libraries used are cross-platform, so there's nothing preventing future Linux a
+All the libraries used are cross-platform, so there's nothing preventing future Linux and